trailofbits/algo/README.md

 ## Configure the VPN Clients

-Certificates and configuration files that users will need are placed in the `config` directory.
+Certificates and configuration files that users will need are placed in the `configs` directory.
 Make sure to secure these files since many contain private keys.
 All files are prefixed with the IP address of the Algo VPN server.

 ### Windows Devices